How You Can Earn an Associate Degree in High School

 Once your first semester of dual enrollment officially begins, your college life will be a radically different environment compared to traditional high school.
 In college, there’s a lot more freedom and fewer people to hold you accountable for things such as attending class.
 There’s no structured lunch break either.
 When you have issues or questions, a lot of it is up to you to figure out.
 This level of independence can be intimidating, especially coming from a highly structured school experience, so it’s useful to work on your time management.
 Try to spend time on campus familiarizing yourself with the buildings and your new schedule, and set specific times when you’ll grab some food and take a break.
 Along with this lack of structure comes another complication: it can be easy to forget classes sometimes, at least at first, because unlike high school, your college classes will be every other day or even just once a week.
 I recommend setting reminders on your phone to help you adjust!

-Related: Dual Enrollment: Online vs. On–Campus Classes
+Related: Dual Enrollment: Are Online or In-Person Classes Better for You?

 Tips from a dual-enrollment student